papis/papis/doc/source/default-settings.rst

         ref-format = {doc[author_list][0][surname]}{doc[year]}

-    In general however I recomment the default behaviour of just using the ``author`` key of the document, i.e.,
+    In general however I recommend the default behavior of just using the ``author`` key of the document, i.e.,
     ::